 If you name your clone step as

-main_clone the Codefresh will automatically change the working directory for all the next (non git-clone) pipeline steps, to be the same as the project that was just checked out.
+main_clone, Codefresh automatically changes the working directory for all the next (non Git-clone) pipeline steps, to be the same as the project that was just checked out.
 This only applies to built-in Codefresh steps and not custom plugins.

 main_clone.
 If you use any other name, then the working folder will be the parent of the checked-out project which is the shared Codefresh volume at

-If you have more then one clone steps in a pipeline it is recommended to define the working directory explicitly (see next example), instead
+If you have more then one clone step in a pipeline, it is recommended to define the working directory explicitly (see next example), instead

 of depending on the